Crashes and Bugs

-You’ll need to first connect your device to a computer and launch iTunes.
-In the iPhone pane, select the Apps tab and scroll down to the File Sharing section.
+You’ll need to first connect your device to a computer and launch Finder.
+Your phone should appear on the left bar, select the

-You need to then select ConnectStats, and press Ctrl-a in the Documents section, this will select all the files.
+You need to then select and expand ConnectStats, and press Ctrl-a in the Documents section, this will select all the files.

 From the Finder, locate the folder where you saved all the files and right click and Compress it.
 You can then email me the zip file.
 This should contains all the information for me to reproduce your context and try to solve your crash.

-Note that if you follow this, all your activity information will be available to me.
-I promise I will only use it to debug and fix the problem, but you need to be comfortable with that before you send it.
+Note that if you follow this, all your activity information will be available to me but NO account or password information will be included.
+I will only use it to debug and fix the problem, but you need to be comfortable with that before you send it.
 I do this alone, so no one else will have access to this data.